oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflow_management/workflow_edit_step_transitions.png

-"Transitions" tab shows table with list of all transitions available from this step - it contains transition name, step where it leads to and "Delete" button can remove selected transition.
+"Transitions" tab shows table with list of all transitions available from this step - it contains transition name, step where it leads to and "Delete" icon that can remove selected transition.

 **Transition window**